 Research conducted by:

 Featured at RAND

-RAND Health has worked on multiple studies identifying the predictors and consequences of adolescent sexual intercourse.
-The most recent work, by Dr. Anita Chandra, is the first study to demonstrate a link between exposure to sexual content on television and the experience of a pregnancy before the age of 20.
+Anita Chandra discusses the first study to demonstrate a link between exposure to sexual content on TV and subsequently becoming pregnant or being responsible for a pregnancy before the age of 20.

 News Releases (5)

 School-based drug education programs for adolescents can have a long-term positive impact on sexual behavior in addition to curbing substance abuse.

 Adolescents who have high levels of exposure to television programs that contain sexual content are twice as likely to be involved in a pregnancy over the following three years as their peers who watch few such shows.

 Making a virginity pledge may help some young people postpone the start of sexual activity.

 December 28, 2006 News Release: Few Lesbian, Gay, Bisexual Teens Tell Their Doctor Their Sexual Orientation, RAND Study Finds.

 August 7, 2006 News Release: RAND Study Finds Adolescents Who Listen to a Great Deal of Music with Degrading Sexual Lyrics Have Sex Sooner.